vjtvalero/laravel9-scaffold/README.md

 <br />

-Terminate (Ctrl+C) the existing command or open another terminal then run:
+Open a new terminal then run:

 ```sh
 php artisan serve